Standing Rib Roast

 Dry Brine

-• About 6 to 24 hours before cooking, sprinkle it with about 1/2 teaspoon kosher salt per pound of trimmed meat (1/4 teaspoon table salt).
-It's a bit hard to measure so here's how I do it.
-I use kosher salt which is a larger flake than table salt and it still dissolves easily on the moist meat.
+• About 6 to 24 hours before cooking, sprinkle it with about 1/2 teaspoon of kosher salt per pound of trimmed meat.
 I sprinkle it from high above so it is evenly distributed.
 And I sprinkle about the same amount I would if I was about to eat the meat.
 Thick cuts need a bit more.
-Do not over salt!
+Do not over-salt!
 Put it in the fridge.
 This is a method called dry brining.
 The salt is sucked into the meat, seasons it, and messes with the protein structure to help retain moisture.
-There is a lot of meat to penetrate, so you can use the salt generously, but don't make a thick cake of it, and you will not need to rinse it off.
-It will all be sucked in.
-You should wrap it with plastic wrap just to keep other foods from coming in contact with meat juice.
+You should cover it with plastic to keep other foods from coming in contact with meat juice.

 Start the Grill

-• Set up your grill or smoker for 2-zone cooking and preheat the indirect zone to 225°F (107°C).
-It is very important that you not cook hotter than 250°F (121°C) or so.
-I don't care what the cookbooks or the TV chefs say.
-You don't want to cook so hot that the meat gets dark on the outside before it is done on the inside.
-Watch the computer simulations above.
+• Set up your grill or smoker for 2-zone cooking and preheat the indirect zone to 225°F. You mustn’t cook the roast any hotter than 250°F, no matter what the cookbooks or TV chefs say.
+You don’t want to cook so hot that the meat gets dark on the outside before it is done on the inside.

 Cook